microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    * App Service/Dashboard App ({ENVIRONMENTNAME}meds) supports {ENVIRONMENTNAME}dash App.
    * App Service Plan ({ENVIRONMENTNAME}meds-plan) to support the meds App Service/Dashboard App.

-* Go to the **Secondard AD** in Portal.
+* Go to your **Secondary AD** in the Azure portal.
 Go to App Registrations.
-All the 3 different clients are registered here.
+All three different client application types are registered here.

 *  **Warning**: Azure Key Vault now **defaults to soft-delete**, a manual removal of the Azure Key Vault is required if you need to delete this deployment and start over.
    * Check if any Key Vaults are in soft-delete state: **Get-AzKeyVault -InRemovedState**